-Last month Canada’s Federal Court approved the first piracy blockade in the country.
+Last November, Canada’s Federal Court approved the first pirate site blockade in the country.

 Following a complaint from major media companies Rogers, Bell and TVA, the Court ordered several major ISPs to block access to domains and IP-addresses of the pirate IPTV service GoldTV.

 These types of blocking efforts are common in quite a few countries.
 However, in Canada they are new, which means that developments are closely watched by both supporters and opponents.

 One of these newer developments is the expansion of the blocklist with new domain names.
 After the initial ...

 Former Pirate Party Canada leader and Ebook.bike operator Travis McCrea is facing the possibility of crippling sanctions if the plaintiff in his copyright infringement lawsuit has his way.
 After McCrea failed to produce discovery as ordered by the court, the legal team of author John Van Stry are moving in for the kill, demanding sanctions that have the potential to undermine any chance of McCrea winning his case on the merits.